 This shoe is useful from the 1830's through the Civil War period (Confederate Service as well as civilian impressions).
 This is

-a common outdoor type of shoe or work shoe for the first half of the 1800's.
+a common shoe which meant there was no right or left to the shoe.
+This was an inexpensive shoe sold to common people hense that is where the term common shoe comes from.
 Our shoe is patterned from an original in our collection which is like the one found in front of Fort Jackson, Georgia.

 men's shoes of the time were made from rough (flesh) out leather that was

-blackened and finished and is also called black on the flesh.
+blackened and finished and is also called black on the flesh or waxed leather.
 Information

 from an 1860's book lists that if the leather was finished on the smooth side